phys-jychen/ahcal-pid/README.md

 iSel -f [file] -t [tree]
 ```

-After the program finishes, an output file whose name has a prefix "sel" is created in your current directory, regardless of where the original ROOT file is.
+After the execution finishes, an output file whose name has a prefix "sel" is created in your current directory, regardless of where the original ROOT file is.
 The original branches have already been deleted to save space.

 ### Adding Reconstructed Variables
 In any directory, execute: